 Entrances have stone-cut lettering overhead and low-level orientation panels.
 The lettering matches original stone inscriptions and the panels are bronze-framed to match the huge iron doors.

 Inside, signs could not be fixed to the travertine-clad walls, so giant fabric banners greet visitors in the entrance lobbies.

 Freestanding directory totems match the proportions of the floor inlays and the travertine-clad walls.

 The directory totems are constructed from interlocking acrylic stone panels.
-They come flat-packed (Link to Phase 1 blog), so they can be assembled in minutes.
+They come flat-packed (see Bush House Phase 1), so they can be assembled in minutes.
 Each totem includes a supergraphic featuring students and staff from the university's Diversity & Inclusion Campaign Opening Doors....

 The naming system is based on a logical sequence of codes; Bush House (BH), North Wing (N), level (6), and room number (11).
 Room numbering is applied directly to glass partition walls.

 These codes help students and staff find specific rooms, greatly assist in planning King's timetables, and enable easy room booking by academics.

 Our wayfinding team worked closely with the architects to create new 'welcome walls' in the lobbies of each faculty department.